rcgsheffield/airbods/README.md

 * Ensure that the Ansible [notify handler](https://docs.ansible.com/ansible/latest/user_guide/playbooks_handlers.html) feature is enabled for any changes you may have have made.
 * Restart the services on the remote host (or perhaps reboot the entire remote system manually)
 * Use Ansible's verbose mode and other [debugging features](https://docs.ansible.com/ansible/latest/user_guide/playbooks_debugger.html)
+* If you encounter a "file not found" error, it may be due to a missing secrets file which should be saved in the `./secrets/` directory and contain a random password.

 ### Scaling